-The Group has performed a reassessment for the recoverable amount of goodwill, considering the impact of COVID-19 on the entities operating in the transportation and logistics sector, by revisiting the assumptions and cash flows projections.
-As a result of the exercise, management has concluded that no impairment provision is considered necessary in the consolidated statement of income for the year ended 31 December 2020.
+The Group has performed a reassessment for the recoverable amount of goodwill, considering the impact of COVID-19, by revisiting the assumptions and cash flows projections.
+As a result of the exercise, management has concluded that no impairment provision is considered necessary in the consolidated statement of income for the year ended 31 December 2021.